lakshgupta/lakshgupta.github.io/_posts/2015-05-21-ArtificialNeuron.markdown

 ---
 layout:     post
 title:      "Artificial Neuron"
-subtitle:   "Fundamentals of Neural Network I"
+subtitle:   "Fundamentals of Neural Network 1"
 date:       2015-05-21 12:00:00
 author:     "Laksh Gupta"
-header-img: "img/perceptron-bg.jpg"
+header-img: "img/sd1-bg.jpg"
 ---

 Billions of neuron work together in a highly parallel manner to form the most sophisticated computing device known as the human brain.
 A single neuron: